section-engineering-education/engineering-education/articles/react-native-firebase-phone-authentication/index.md

 ![New Dashboard](/engineering-education/react-native-firebase-phone-authentication/new_dashboard.png)

-Now, click on the Android icon to add an android app to the Firebase project.
+Now, click on the Android icon to add an Android app to the Firebase project.

 ![register_app](/engineering-education/react-native-firebase-phone-authentication/register_app.png)